 Explore one of the numerous La Jolla Tide Pools, which you can read more about here.

-Head to Little Italy, where you can eat dinner at Ristorante Illando, a cozy Italian spot that serves homemade pasta, including the ever-popular lobster ravioli alongside an extensive wine list.
-Afterward, make your way to Pappalecco (one of my absolute favorite cafes in the city), where you can get authentic gelato, Italian desserts and a strong espresso.
+Head to Little Italy, where you can eat dinner at Ristorante Illando, a cozy family-owned spot that serves homemade pasta, including the ever-popular lobster ravioli alongside an extensive wine list.
+It’s a bit hidden above Landini’s Pizzeria, which is a neighborhood favorite spot to get pizza-by-the-slice.
+Make sure to book a reservation ahead of time, since seats are limited.
+Afterward, make your way to Caffe Italia, which is open late and is a great place to get a delicious tiramisu and a strong espresso.

 Related post: Where To Eat In San Diego